 Director – Editor

-Paul is co-owner of Beevision and Hop To It Productions.
+Paul is co-owner of Beevision and was a partner in Hop To It Productions for several years.
 Beevision is an established full-service production and post-production facility in Toronto.
 It provides many of the back end services that Hop To It utilizes, including web design, video production and editing, file conversion and compression, and research in new media technologies.

 Paul has directed and edited a wide range of material from films to commercials.
 In 2003, Paul directed the award-winning High Definition Film “The Calling” for the first-ever Olympic Spirit venue.
 Scored by Jack Lenz, the soundtrack was recorded in Bratislava with a 75 piece orchestra and several world beat musicians.
 In 2005 the film won the “Amova” award at the Milano FICTS International Film Festival in Milan, Italy and in 2007 received the “Olympic Spirit” award in Warsaw, Poland at the Sports Program and Film Festival.